 During his career, Andrew worked in Maryland as a research scientist with the Biospheric and Planetary Sciences branches of NASA Goddard Space Flight Center and at NOAA's National Center for Environmental Prediction.

 In addition to his work, Andrew enjoys being involved with the community and in the lives of young people.
-He founded and serves as Co-Chair of the Digital Journalism Task Force for the National Association of Black Journalists (NABJ), is President of the Detroit Chapter of the NABJ and functioned as Primary Exhibit Advisor for the Charles H. Wright Museum of African American History and Distance Learning Consultant for the Cranbrook Institute of Science.
-He serves on the board of the University of Michigan Alumni Association's Alumni Leadership Council, FIRST (Robotics) in Michigan and Midnight Golf.
+He is on the advisory board of the University of Michigan's Climate and Space Science and Engineering Department at the College of Engineering.
+He founded and served as Chair and Co-Chair of the Digital Journalism Task Force for the National Association of Black Journalists (NABJ), is President Emeritus of the Detroit Chapter of the NABJ and served on the boards and commissions of the Charles H. Wright Museum of African American History, the Detroit Science Cetner, Cranbrook Institute of Science, the University of Michigan Alumni Association's Alumni Leadership Council, FIRST (Robotics) in Michigan and Midnight Golf.

 Andrew's awards include the 2009 Emmy award for weather anchoring from the Michigan Chapter of the National Academy of Television Arts and Sciences, the 2006 Spirit of Detroit Award from the Detroit City Council and the 2000 Community Service Award from NABJ.